LezWatch/lezwatchtv-wporg/readme.txt

 = Where do you get your data? =

 Data is pulled from [LezWatchTV](https://lezwatchtv.com).

+= What information from my site is tracked? =

+Nothing.
+We could get the domains of everyone who uses it, but that's about it.
+It's a read-only tool.

+= What can I show? =

+Two things!

+* The time since the last queer death and who it is
+* An 'on this day' display of who died on that day in previous years

 = How accurate is the data? =